 If you have a toothache, give us a call.
-We will see you today.
+If we are able, we will see you today.
 Dr. Weiss wants your emergency taken care of promptly.
 And while you may be needing an extensive procedure, just getting you out of pain or taking care of the immediate problem temporarily is usually a quick appointment.

 And we hope you aren’t nervous.
 Dr. Weiss has a reputation for gentle dentistry.
 If you haven’t been to the dentist in a while, he won’t lecture you.
 He just wants to help.

-We make time in our schedule for dental emergencies, and we will get you in today.
+We make time in our schedule for dental emergencies, and we will do our best to see you as soon as possible.
 Often it’s just a simple, quick procedure to get you out of pain, and then we can talk about a long-term solution to your dental problem.

 Here are some common dental emergency situations and what to do about them: